Aspirin

 Never give aspirin to children under 16, unless their doctor prescribes it.

-To make sure aspirin as a painkiller (including mouth gel) is safe for you, tell your doctor or pharmacist if you have:
+To make sure aspirin as a painkiller (including mouth gel) is safe for you, tell your doctor or pharmacist if you:

-• an allergy to aspirin or similar painkillers such as ibuprofen
+• have ever had an allergy to aspirin or similar painkillers such as ibuprofen

-• recently had a stroke (although depending on the kind of stroke you've had, your doctor may recommend that you take low dose aspirin to prevent another one)
+• have recently had a stroke (although depending on the kind of stroke you've had, your doctor may recommend that you take low-dose aspirin to prevent another one)

-• gout - it can get worse for some people who take aspirin
+• have gout – it can get worse for some people who take aspirin

-• heavy periods - they can get heavier with aspirin
+• have heavy periods – they can get heavier with aspirin

 The dose of aspirin that's right for you depends on the kind of aspirin you're taking, why you're taking it and how well it helps your symptoms.